zulip/zulip/templates/zerver/help/stream-permissions.md

   messages or do things that would indirectly give them access to stream messages, like adding members or changing the stream privacy settings.

-* Non-admins cannot easily see which private streams exist, or interact with them in any way until they are added.
+* Non-admin members cannot easily see which private streams exist, or interact with them in any way until they are added.
 Given a stream name, they can figure out whether a stream with that name exists, but cannot see any other details about the stream.

+* From the perspective of a guest, all streams are private streams, and they additionally can't add other members to the streams they are subscribed to.

 There are two situations in which an organization administrator can access private stream messages: